 Crabs, Lobsters and UK Animal Welfare Law

-Animal welfare laws still do not apply to decapod crustaceans in the UK, despite new and compelling evidence that they are sentient and feel pain.
-This means that many of the ways of storing, handling and slaughtering crabs, lobsters, crayfish and prawns for the food industry may be causing intense suffering.
+Animal welfare laws still do not apply to decapod crustaceans in the UK, despite compelling evidence that they are sentient and can feel pain.
+This means that many of the ways of storing, handling and slaughtering crabs, lobsters, crayfish and prawns, for example in the food industry, may be causing intense suffering.
 Yet humane methods would be relatively straightforward to implement, as many examples of good practice show.

-In November 2017 we published a preliminary study into lobster welfare in Animal Sentience Journal.
-We found that lobsters were frequently overcrowded, denied shelter, and subjected to unsuitably bright light.
+In November 2017 one of our team published a preliminary study into lobster welfare in the journal Animal Sentience.
+She found that lobsters were frequently overcrowded, denied shelter, and subjected to unsuitably bright light.
 You can read it here.

 Other countries including New Zealand (1), Austria, Norway (2) and Switzerland (3) include decapod crustaceans in their animal welfare legislation in the food preparation and restaurant trade.
-Their decisions are based on scientific evidence of their ability to feel pain and suffer, dating as far back as the 1990s; and they have largely taken a common sense approach to prevent unnecessary suffering where doubt still exists.
+Their decisions are based on scientific evidence of their ability to feel pain and suffer, dating as far back as the 1990s; and they have taken a common-sense approach to prevent unnecessary suffering.
 For example:

 the sale of live creatures to the general public is prohibited